TexasArizona/Spring-Boot-CRUD-with-MySQL/README.md

   - It provides an efficient jpa-starter library to effectively connect the application with the relational databases.

-  Now, open the eclipse ide and let us see how to implement this tutorial in the spring boot module using the jpa-starter library to communicate with a relational database.
+  Now, open the eclipse / STS ide and let us see how to implement this tutorial in the spring boot module using the jpa-starter library to communicate with a relational database.

 2. Spring Boot Crud Operations Example
     Here is a systematic guide for implementing this tutorial.